devanshunath17/android-assignmentTest/README.md

-# Android MVVM Architecture: Sample App
+# Android MVVM Architecture: AssignmentTest
 This repository contains a detailed sample app that implements MVVM architecture using Event, Room, job , Retrofit.

 #### The app has following packages: